emberjs/data/packages/ember/README.md

 quite a few WarpDrive/EmberData features work best with links.

-The `<Paginate />` Component's API mimics `<Request />`, but expands the possibilities to afford an extremely flexibly toolbox for managing the state of any paginated flow you might want to build.
+The `<Paginate />` Component's API mimics `<Request />`, but expands the possibilities to afford an extremely flexible toolbox for managing the state of any paginated flow you might want to build.
 All of the same top-level states (`idle` `loading` `content` `pending` `error` `cancelled`) are available for use, with `idle`, `loading`, `error` and `cancelled` specifically applying to the state of the initiating request passed into the component.